nasa/cumulus/docs/workflows/input_output.md

 #### 5. Resolve task output

 By default, the task's return value is the next payload.
 However, the workflow task configuration can specify a portion of the return value as the next payload, and can also augment values to other fields.
-Based on the task configuration under `cma.workflow_config.{task_name}.cumulus_message.outputs`, the Message Adapter uses a task's return value to output a message as configured by the task-specific config defined under `cma.workflow_config`.
+Based on the task configuration under `cma.task_config.cumulus_message.outputs`, the Message Adapter uses a task's return value to output a message as configured by the task-specific config defined under `cma.task_config`.
 The Message Adapter dispatches a "source" to a "destination" as defined by URL templates stored in the task-specific `cumulus_message.outputs`.
 The value of the task's return value at the "source" URL is used to create or replace the value of the task's return value at the "destination" URL.
 For example, given a task specifies cumulus_message.output in its workflow configuration as follows:

 ```yaml
     ExampleTask: